ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ### Not enough sunlight

 Although peace lily, in contrast to most household plants, requires little sunlight, a complete lack of sun might disturb its blooming process.
-The best remedy is moving the plant to a spot where the light is dispersed most of the day, for instanse is a beddroom behind the curtain.
+The best remedy is moving the plant to a spot where the light is dispersed most of the day, for instance is a bedroom behind the curtain.

 {% fig %}